AlbertPWilliams/TwitterLike/README.md

 My immediate focus will be fimding out the issues with deploying si=uccessfully on PWS.

-I sent a picture of the logs in a previous email.
+I sent a picture of the logs in a previous email, any help appreciated.
+But I know you are very busy.

+I'll research (i.e. google) the problem.

 Kind regards,